-For spring and summer 2020, the Graduate School’s continuous registration policy has been modified.
-For students who need to be enrolled for one credit hour to complete their degrees in spring or summer of 2020, and who therefore must maintain continuous registration, the University will absorb the cost of one credit hour of tuition upon petition.
+For summer 2020, the Graduate School’s continuous registration policy has been modified.
+For students who need to be enrolled for one credit hour to complete their degrees in summer of 2020, and who therefore must maintain continuous registration, the University will absorb the cost of one credit hour of tuition upon petition.
 To make the request, students who are planning to complete their degrees must submit a general petition form to the Graduate School requesting tuition support for the one credit hour necessary to maintain continuous registration.
 Eligibility for funding for the 2020-21 academic year The Graduate School will waive the requirement that students have no incompletes or withdrawals on their transcript for the spring semester to remain eligible for funding in the 2020-21 academic year.

 Policy on Grade Point Average (GPA)